-- Employees with active current employment status age 65 or older and their Spouses age 65 or older (however, Domestic Partners are excluded as provided by Medicare). - Individuals with end-stage renal disease, for a limited period of time. - Disabled individuals under age 65 with current employment status and their Dependents under age 65.
+- Employees with active current employment status age 65 or older and their Spouses age 65 or older. - Individuals with end-stage renal disease, for a limited period of time. - Disabled individuals under age 65 with current employment status and their Dependents under age 65.